BARE-METAL ATSAM3X8E CHIPS

 Electrical connections

-The following diagram outlines the electrical connections between the different components necessary to move a compiled program from a PC to the MCU.
+The following photos illustrate the electrical connections between the Arduino Due, PC, and the ST-LINK/V2 programmer required to transfer a compiled program from a PC to the MCU.

 Pinout